jordanbang/images2pdf/README.md

     python images2pdf.py name --dir path/to/some/directory

-The result is a pdf with the name 'name' in the current working directory.
+The result is a pdf in the current working directory.